highlights of operations

 record of achievement

-Chevron’s presence in Brazil dates back to 1915, when the company sold products under the Texaco brand.
-Today, Chevron’s business in the country includes deepwater exploration for and production of oil and natural gas, through Chevron Brasil Upstream Frade, and the manufacture and distribution of lubricants and additives, through Chevron Brasil Lubrificantes and Chevron Oronite, respectively.
+Chevron’s presence in Brazil dates to 1915, when the company sold products under the Texaco brand.
+Today, Chevron’s business in the country includes deepwater exploration and production of oil and natural gas, through Chevron Brasil Upstream Frade, and the manufacture and distribution of lubricants and additives, through Chevron Brasil Lubrificantes and Chevron Oronite, respectively.

 Chevron began investing in oil and natural gas exploration and production in 1997 after the Brazilian government decided to open the sector to private companies.
 Chevron now has two deepwater projects in Brazil.